achelunek/achelunek/README.md

  A very nice page is this indeed, and so, I will try to leave it as blank as possible!
-Have a good one then, I guess; If you wanna talk with me, you can do so, my doors are .. welp.. somebody stole them.. but that's an other thing to talk on an other day.
+Have a good one then, I guess; If you wanna talk with me, you can do so, my doors are .. welp.. somebody stole them..and my tent doesn't have them.. but that's an other thing to talk on an other day.
  Just that, talk with me if you wanna; I am open minded to anything!
 And well, anything includes talking with somebody on github.
 I know, I live life dangerousely.

 And ah, the thing where I need to describe myself..